Practical Bayesian Learning of Neural Networks via Adaptive Optimisation Methods: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel approach to Bayesian learning for neural networks, derived from a new probabilistic interpretation of adaptive subgradient algorithms.
-In particular, we discuss how to refine this framework to \textsc{Adam} and \textsc{AdaGrad}.
-We focus on altering \textsc{Adam} as the EWMA estimate of the curvature is preferable.
-Finally, we demonstrate empirically the performance of the posterior distribution on MNIST classification and on contextal bandit problems. \textsc{Badam} is computationally efficient, like \textsc{MC dropout}, but has the additional advantage of producing an explicit approximate posterior distribution like \citep{1505, vadam}, without the complexity of implementing and performing stochastic variational inference.
+In this paper, we introduce a straightforward and cheap approach to posterior inference in BNNs, derived from a new probabilistic interpretation of adaptive optimisation methods.
+In particular, we discuss how to refine this framework to \textsc{Adam}.
+Finally, we demonstrate empirically the performance of the posterior distribution on pruning with MNIST classification and on Thompson sampling in contextual bandits. \textsc{Badam} is computationally efficient, like \textsc{MC dropout}, and does not require post-hoc computation of a covariance matrix like the Laplace approximation.
+It has the additional advantage of producing an explicit approximate posterior distribution like mean-field variational inference methods \cite{1505, vadam}, without the complexity of implementing and tuning the stochastic variational inference algorithms.